Background pattern

 One chamber contains a glucose solution with calcium, the second contains a lipid emulsion, and the third contains an amino acid solution with other electrolytes.

-PeriOlimelis used to feed adults and children over two years of age through a tube in a vein when normal oral feeding is not possible
+PeriOlimel is used to feed adults and children over 2 years of age through a tube in a vein when normal feeding by mouth is not possible.

-2. What you need to know before you receive PERIOLIMEL N4E
+2. What you need to know before PeriOlimel N4E is administered to you

-• to premature neonates, infants, and children under two years of age
+• To premature newborns, babies, and children under 2 years of age.

-• if you are hypersensitive (allergic) to egg proteins, soybean proteins, peanut proteins, corn or corn products (see also the section “Warnings and precautions” below), or to any of the other components of this medication (including in section 6).
+• If you are hypersensitive (allergic) to egg proteins, soybean proteins, peanut proteins, corn/maize products (see also the "Warnings and precautions" section below), or to any of the other components of this medicine (listed in section 6).

-• if you have especially high levels of fat in your blood
+• If you have especially high levels of fat in the blood.

-• if you have hyperglycemia (too much sugar in your blood)
+• If you have hyperglycemia (too much sugar in the blood).

-• if you have an abnormally high level of any electrolyte (sodium, potassium, magnesium, calcium, and/or phosphorus) in your blood
+• If you have an abnormally high amount of any electrolyte (sodium, potassium, magnesium, calcium, and/or phosphorus) in the blood.

-Your doctor will decide whether or not to administer this medication based on factors such as your age, weight, and clinical condition, along with the results of all the tests performed.
+In all cases, your doctor will decide whether you should be given this medicine based on factors such as your age, weight, and clinical condition, along with the results of all tests performed.

 Warnings and precautions

-PERIOLIMELcontains corn-derived glucose, which may cause hypersensitivity reactions if you are allergic to corn or corn products (see section “PERIOLIMEL N4E should not be administered” above).
+Periolimel contains corn-derived glucose, which may cause hypersensitivity reactions if you are allergic to corn or corn products (see "Periolimel N4E must not be administered" above).

-Certain medications and diseases may increase the risk of developing infections or sepsis (bacteria in the blood).
-There is a risk of infection or sepsis especially when a catheter (intravenous catheter) is placed in a vein.
+Certain medicines and diseases can increase the risk of developing infections or sepsis (bacteria in the blood).
+There is a risk of infection or sepsis, especially when a tube (intravenous catheter) is placed in a vein.
 Your doctor will closely monitor you for signs of infection.

 Patients who require parenteral nutrition (administration of nutrients through a tube inserted into a vein) may be more prone to infections due to their medical condition.
-The use of “aseptic techniques” (germ-free) when placing and maintaining the catheter and preparing the parenteral nutrition formula (PNF) can reduce the risk of infection.
+The use of "aseptic techniques" (without germs) when placing and maintaining the catheter and preparing the nutritional formula (TPN) can reduce the risk of infection.

-If you are severely malnourished to the point where you need to receive intravenous nutrition, your doctor will initiate treatment slowly.
-Additionally, your levels of fluids, vitamins, electrolytes, and minerals will be closely monitored to avoid sudden changes.
+If you are severely malnourished and need to receive feeding through a vein, your doctor will start treatment slowly.
+Additionally, you will be monitored to avoid sudden changes in your fluid, vitamin, electrolyte, and mineral levels.

-Before starting the infusion, any metabolic disorders and fluid and electrolyte imbalances in your body will be corrected.
-Your doctor will monitor your condition while you are receiving this medication and may adjust the dose or add other nutrients, such as vitamins, electrolytes, and oligoelements if necessary.
+Before starting the infusion, any metabolic disorders and water and salt balance in your body must be corrected.
+Your doctor will monitor your condition while you are being administered this medicine and may change the dose or add other nutrients, such as vitamins, electrolytes, and trace elements, if deemed necessary.

-There have been reports of liver disorders, including problems with bile elimination (cholestasis), fat storage (steatosis), fibrosis, which may lead to liver insufficiency, as well as cholecystitis and cholelithiasis in patients receiving intravenous nutrition.
+Cases of liver disorders, including problems with bile elimination (cholestasis), fat storage (hepatic steatosis), fibrosis, which may lead to liver failure, as well as cholecystitis and cholelithiasis, have been reported in patients receiving intravenous nutritional treatment.
 It is believed that the cause of these disorders is due to multiple factors and may differ between patients.
-If you experience symptoms such as nausea, vomiting, abdominal pain, yellowing of the skin or eyes, consult your doctor to identify possible contributing factors and potential therapeutic and preventive measures.
+If you experience symptoms such as nausea, vomiting, abdominal pain, yellowing of the skin or eyes, consult your doctor to identify possible causes and contributing factors, as well as possible therapeutic and preventive measures.

 Your doctor should know if you have:

--any severe kidney problems.
-You should also inform your doctor if you are receiving dialysis (artificial kidney) treatment or have another type of treatment to clean your blood
+• any serious kidney problem.
+You should also inform your doctor if you are receiving dialysis treatment (artificial kidney) or if you have any other type of treatment to clean your blood.

--excessive sugar in the blood (diabetes mellitus) without treatment
+• excess sugar in the blood (diabetes mellitus) without treatment for it.

-To check the effectiveness and safety of administration, your doctor will perform laboratory and clinical tests while you are receiving this medication.
-If you are receiving this medication for several weeks, your blood will be regularly analyzed.
+To check the effectiveness and safety of administration, your doctor will perform laboratory and clinical tests while you are being administered this medicine.
+If you are administered this medicine for several weeks, your blood will be regularly analyzed.

-The decrease in the body's ability to eliminate the fats contained inthis medicationmay lead to a “fatty acid overload syndrome” (see section 4 “Possible adverse effects”).
+The decrease in the body's ability to eliminate the fats contained in this medicine can lead to a "fat overload syndrome" (see section 4 "Possible side effects").

-If during the infusion you notice pain, burning, or swelling at the infusion site or infusion leaks, inform your doctor or nurse.
+If you notice pain, burning, or swelling at the infusion site or leakage of the infusion during administration, inform your doctor or nurse.
 The administration will be stopped immediately and resumed in another vein.

 Children and adolescents

-If your child is under 18 years old, special attention will be paid to the correct dosage administration.
-Additional precautions will also be taken due to the increased sensitivity of children to the risk of infection.
-Vitamin and oligoelement supplementation is always necessary.
+If your child is under 18 years of age, special attention will be paid to the administration of the correct dose.
+Additional precautions will also be taken due to the greater sensitivity of children to the risk of infection.
+Supplementation with vitamins and trace elements is always necessary.
 Pediatric formulations should be used.

-Inform your doctor if you are taking or using, have taken or used recently, or may need to take or use any other medication.
+Tell your doctor if you are taking or using, have recently taken or used, or may need to take or use any other medicine.

-Inform your doctor if you are taking or receiving any of the following medications:
+Inform your doctor if you are taking or receiving any of the following medicines:

-PERIOLIMELshould not be administered simultaneously with blood through the same infusion route.
+PeriOlimel must not be administered simultaneously with blood through the same infusion line.

-PERIOLIMELcontains potassium.
-You should be cautious in patients taking diuretics, ACE inhibitors, angiotensin II receptor antagonists (blood pressure medications), or immunosuppressants.
-These classes of medications may increase potassium levels in the blood.
+PeriOlimel contains potassium.
+Special care should be taken in patients who take diuretics, ACE inhibitors, angiotensin II receptor antagonists (medicines for high blood pressure), or immunosuppressants.
+These classes of medicines can increase potassium levels in the blood.

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor before receiving this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before PeriOlimel is administered to you.

-There are no adequate experiences with the use of PERIOLIMEL in pregnant women or breastfeeding women.
-PERIOLIMELcan be used during pregnancy and lactation if necessary.
-PERIOLIMEL should only be administered to pregnant women or breastfeeding women after careful consideration.
+There is no adequate experience with the use of PeriOlimel in pregnant or breastfeeding women.
+PeriOlimel may be used during pregnancy and breastfeeding if necessary.
+PeriOlimel should only be administered to pregnant or breastfeeding women after careful consideration.

 Not applicable.